 Within PCA, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment, an empowering education and a curriculum based on our values and ethos.
 Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely – examples can be clearly evidenced in our E Safety/PSHE lessons and policy.

-Respect is one of our core values and key to our Golden Rules.
+Being respectful is one of the core values in The PCA Way.
 The pupils are supported in their knowledge and understanding of what is expected and it is imperative that respect is shown to everyone, whatever differences we may have however big or small.
 The core value of respect at Park Community Academy underpins our work every day both in and out of the classroom.

 Tolerance of those with Different Faiths and Beliefs